ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 <div style="text-align: center;">
   <img alt="Ghelamco alert architecture" src="/img/2020-09-25-ghelamco-alert/ghela-alert-architecture.png" width="auto" height="auto" target="_blank" class="image fit">
 </div>
-As you can see there are lots of moving parts in this solution.
-We will zoom in on the different parts of the architecture in the next sections.
+As you can see the architecture has lots of moving parts, we will zoom in on these in the next sections.

 ## Backend RPI
 The core part of our solution consists of the Raspberry PI device with our backend spring boot application that runs on it.